-How to register a company in Vietnam
+How to Set Up a Company in Vietnam

 Company Incorporation Options in Vietnam

-Limited Liability Company (LLC)
+1. Limited Liability Company (LLC)

 LLC, however, is not allowed to be listed on the Vietnamese Stock Exchange and issue public shares.

-Joint Stock Company (JSC)
+2. Joint Stock Company (JSC)

-Representative Office (RO)
+3. Representative Office (RO)

 The main purpose of establishing a RO is to gain presence in the Vietnamese market.
-Through RO, entrepreneurs can analyse the market trends in the country and conduct activities such as promoting products of parent company, controlling and monitoring quality of products and disseminating information.
+Through RO, entrepreneurs can analyse the market trends in the country and conduct activities such as promoting products of parent companies, controlling and monitoring the quality of products and disseminating information.
 Any activities that are considered to be able to bring profits are strictly prohibited.

-Branch Office (BO)
+4. Branch Office (BO)